Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Simulation Results

 Fig.~\ref{fig:MU} shows the SSIM performance of multi-user digital SCs for different values of SNR.
-In this simulation, three users transmit images from the MNIST, CIFAR-10, and STL-10 datasets, respectively.
+In this simulation, we consider three users, where each user transmits images from a different dataset (MNIST, CIFAR-10, and STL-10).
 For each dataset, the SF vector length $M$ is chosen such that $N/M=8$ holds.
-The mutual information limits are set as $C_k^{(1)}=B_k/8$ and $C_k^{(2)}=B_k/2$ for all $k$, while the total transmit powers for the three users are set to $10^3$, $10^4$, $10^5$, respectively.
-The total number of channel uses is restricted to $T=10^4$.
-The weighting factors are set to $w_0 \ll 1$ and $w_k=1, \forall k$.
+The mutual information limits are set as $I_{{\rm max},k}^{(1)}=B_k/8$ and $I_{{\rm max},k}^{(2)}=B_k/2$ for all $k$, while the total transmit powers for the three users are set to $10^3$, $10^4$, $10^5$, respectively.
+Each user experiences an independent Rayleigh fading channel.
+The other parameters are set as $T=10^4$, $w_0 \ll 1$, and $w_k=1, \forall k$.
 For fair comparison, all schemes follow the PHY calibration strategy in Sec.~\ref{Sec:Digital_Target_Realize} with their respective target bit-flip probabilities, and the problem ${\bf P6}^\prime$ is solved using full search.
 The results show that the proposed SFC consistently achieves the highest SSIM across all SNR values and datasets.
 These results also confirm that the SF channel optimized under the mutual-information constraint can be faithfully realized even in digital SCs.

-Fig.~\ref{fig:Selection} shows the selection ratios of $C_1^{(1)}$ and $C_1^{(2)}$ over the SNR for the user transmitting the MNIST dataset, under the same simulation setting in Fig.~\ref{fig:MU}.
-The results show that the user mainly selects $C_1^{(1)}$ when the SNR is low and switches to $C_1^{(2)}$ as the SNR increases.
-This demonstrates that the proposed PHY calibration strategy adaptively chooses the appropriate rate depending on the channel condition.
+Fig.~\ref{fig:Selection} shows the selection ratios of $I_{{\rm max},3}^{(1)}$ and $I_{{\rm max},3}^{(2)}$ over the SNR for the user transmitting the STL-$10$ dataset, under the same simulation setting in Fig.~\ref{fig:MU}.
+The results show that the user mainly selects $I_{{\rm max},3}^{(1)}$ when the SNR is low and switches to $I_{{\rm max},3}^{(2)}$ as the SNR increases.
+This demonstrates that the proposed PHY calibration strategy adaptively chooses the appropriate enc-dec pair depending on the channel condition.